toerob/t3cartographer/README.md

     local dotMap = renderGraphvizDotMap(rooms);
 ```

-The ScaledTextTileMap and TextTileMap renderer will render a textbased map as seen in fig.3 and fig.4:
+The ScalableTextTileMap and TextTileMap renderer will render a textbased map as seen in fig.3 and fig.4:
 ```
     local map = new TextTileMap(roomCrawler.maxX,roomCrawler.maxY);
     map.populate(rooms);